AquaQAnalytics/TorQ-Bikes/README.md

 ## Example Usage

-To query the persisted data in the hdb, we can either load in a specific date partition to a q session, or load the entire database to perform queries across a range of dates.
-To load in the hdb to a q session we can run the following command:
+To query the persisted data in the HDB, we can either load in a specific date partition to a q session, or load the entire database to perform queries across a range of dates.
+To load in the HDB to a q session we can run the following command:
 ```
 ~/deploy$ q  hdb/
 ```